XiangShawnZhang/XiangShawnZhang.github.io/index.md

 ## News

 - **[April.
-2024]** Our paper about the fuel poverty impacts of the China's "Clean Heating Program" is accepted to Canadian Economic Assiociation Confernece 2024, Tonronto, Canada.
+2024]** Our paper about the fuel poverty impacts of China's "Clean Heating Program" has been accepted to the Canadian Economic Association Conference 2024, Toronto, Canada.
 - **[March.
-2024]** Our paper titled "Rural Household Energy Transition in China: Trends and Challenges" has been publised on Journal of Cleaner Production.
+2024]** Our paper titled “Rural Household Energy Transition in China: Trends and Challenges” has been published in the Journal of Cleaner Production.

 {% include_relative _includes/publications.md %}